lukadog/CarND-Vehicle-Detection/README.md

 ## Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-1. Before use `prev_rectangles`, I have a lot of false positives
+1. Before use `prev_rectangles`, I have a lot of false positives.
+By introducing the previous detections to the next frame, the detection is more consistent and false positve reduces.
 2. The training data has more than 99% accuracy for the test data set.
-However, it doesn't achieve that high accuracy for the video data.
+However, it doesn't seem to achieve that high accuracy for the video data.
 Maybe due to brightness or resolution differences.
-3. The performance is still very slow, even given that I only searched the bottom area.
+3. The performance is still very slow, the out put video is sort of sluggish.
+I can fine tune the search area to make the searching more efficient.
-4. The searching block is not adaptive, so the bounding box is not very accurate.
+4. The searching blocks are still fixed sizes (though they are of different sizes), so the bounding box is not very accurate.
-5. I probabaly can try the Yolo network to compare the performance.
+5. I am planning to try Yolo network to compare the performance.